 The reuse of salvaged pipe has also come under scrutiny by the National Transportation Safety Board, which is investigating the San Bruno incident that killed eight people in September 2010.

-The commission's legal department said PG&E documents that show reuse of salvaged pipe "raise serious safety concerns both for the future and for past safety, including the causes of the San Bruno pipeline rupture.
+The CPUC legal department said documents that show reuse of salvaged pipe "raise serious safety concerns both for the future and for past safety, including the causes of the San Bruno pipeline rupture.

 "The National Transportation Safety Board (NTSB) has been unable to certify the provenance of the ruptured pipe, or whether any pups that made up the pipe had previously been used elsewhere in PG&E's system.
 Moreover, we believe that PG&E cannot accurately certify that no other re-used and/or deficient transmission pipe remains in service."

-Four records show that 2,500 feet of 24-inch-diameter pipe in Palo Alto/Stanford was moved starting in 1957.
+Four records document the movement of 24-inch pipe in Palo Alto/Stanford when a section was being relocated starting in 1957.
 But none indicate the disposition of more than 2,500 feet of salvaged pipe in addition to the 22 feet that was reused.
 The documents do not indicate if the relocated pipe is new or reused.

 Regarding the 22 feet of reused pipe, PG&E wrote in its Oct.
-20 response to the Utilities Commission that the pipe in Palo Alto dates from 1947.
+20 response to the CPUC that the pipe in Palo Alto dates from 1947:

-Last Friday (Nov.
-4) PG&E announced that crews performing hydro tests near Palo Alto found a leak that is estimated to be about 1 millimeter in diameter.
+On Friday (Nov.
+4) PG&E announced that crews performing hydro tests near Palo Alto found a leak that is estimated to be about one millimeter in diameter.
 It is not known yet if the leak is located in the reused portion of pipe.

-PG&E in its reply to the California Public Utilities Commission said that the reused, salvaged pipe and the issues pertaining to the 1948 welds are not new to PG&E or the industry.
+PG&E in its reply to the CPUC said that the reused, salvaged pipe and the issues pertaining to the 1948 welds are not new to PG&E or the industry.